PacktPublishing/Java-9-Building-Robust-Modular-Applications/README.md

 * Leverage the possibilities provided the newly introduced Java shell
 * Test your application's effectiveness with the JVM harness
 * See how Java 9 provides support for the HTTP 2.0 standard
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781788832823">https://packt.link/free-ebook/9781788832823 </a> </p>